Meet the Team Behind Louisville Food Tours

 Louisville Food Tours was born from a love of Louisville, food, and of course, bourbon.

-Husband and wife team Lia and Jeremy Garcia founded Louisville Food Tours and Let’s Go Louisville with a single goal: to share the amazing city of Louisville, Kentucky with the world!
+Husband and wife team Lia and Jeremy Garcia founded Louisville Food Tours and Let’s Go Louisville with a single goal: to tell the story of Louisville, Kentucky.

-Our mission is to showcase Louisville’s world-class food, natural beauty, delicious distilleries, and unique history – and to tell y’all a story you’ll never forget.
+Since the company was founded in 2022, we’ve done just that.
+Each year, we showcase Louisville’s world-class food, delicious drinks, and unique history with thousands of guests – and tell y’all a story you’ll never forget.

 It’s weird talking about ourselves in the third person, but we’re committing to it.